BalajiKs171095/mbcrump.github.io/_posts/2017-02-08-part3-aspnetcore.md

 	               6 File(s)        519,622 bytes
 	               2 Dir(s)   74,699,058,176 bytes free

-Take note that you have the dlls listed here as the same as what we added to the project in the [last blog post](http://michaelcrump.net/part2-aspnetcore/).
-A reference to :
+Take note that the dlls listed below are related to the package reference that we added in the [last blog post](http://michaelcrump.net/part2-aspnetcore/).

 * Newtonsoft.Json.dll
 * System.Runtime.Serialization.Primitives.dll

-The only exception is the NetCoreConsoleApp.dll which is the Console application that we can run on a Mac.
+This only leaves the NetCoreConsoleApp.dll which is the Console application that we can run on a Mac (or any other platform that supports .NET Core).

 ## Running the app on a Mac